OptPhotLab/EnvDataSciNotebooks/R-Markdown-solutions/R6-times-and-timeseries.md

 a plot of lag Vs correlation value.
 Confused? well let's walk through a manual example using our GPP data.

-Lagging a variable simple shifts it in time.
+Lagging a variable simply shifts it in time.
 We can do that for our GPP data here and plot against the original time-series (which is shortened to the same length).
 Let's lag by 30 days and plot the output: